 It’s totally worth spending a whole sun-soaked day at this stunning spot along the Trebižat river, where a row of around two dozen falls dramatically plunge 25 meters off a limestone base down into deep emerald pools.
-The scene is absolutely awe-inspiring, as a thick layer of moss, poplars, and figs frame the spectacle which is best enjoyed from taking a boat ride, or from one of the surrounding walking trails or even swimming right up to them.
+The scene is absolutely awe-inspiring, as a thick layer of moss, poplars, and figs frame the spectacle, which is best enjoyed by taking a boat ride, or from one of the surrounding walking trails or even swimming right up to them.

 The Kravice Falls remain open to tourists from May to October, and there are restaurants and washroom facilities on site.

-The last destination on your Bosnia road trip is as fascinating as it gets: the tiny little village of Pocitelj which goes back to at least the Middle Ages and is under consideration to be regarded as one of the UNESCO World Heritage Sites.
+The last Destination on your Bosnia road trip is as fascinating as it gets: the tiny little village of Pocitelj, which goes back to at least the Middle Ages and is under consideration to be regarded as one of the UNESCO World Heritage Sites.

-Built abruptly into the hillside opposite the tranquil river Neretva, Pocitelj is fortified with thick walls of rock, and the small homes and stalls made by wood selling traditional handcrafted goods are linked with winding stone staircases.
+Built abruptly into the hillside opposite the tranquil river Neretva, Pocitelj is fortified with thick walls of rock, and the small homes and stalls made of wood selling traditional handcrafted goods are linked with winding stone staircases.

 Historic Pocitelj is popular for its gorgeous architecture influenced by its Turkish past, which includes an impressive fortress, minarets marking the mosque below, and a clock tower making it feel like the kind of place that stands still.